-The application time will depend on the lender you apply with, but can take from as little as one business day to ten or more days.
+The application time depends on the lender, but can take from as little as one business day to ten or more days.
 You’ll need to make weekly, bi-weekly or monthly repayments over the loan term, which will be set out in your loan contract.
 Usually, loan terms range from one to seven years.

 If you don’t have cash on hand to pay for the ring of your partner’s dreams, options for smart borrowing include: